 Background

 Randomized controlled clinical trials are often used to assess treatment efficacy or to compare efficacy between treatment groups[1].
 The procedure involves randomizing participants to the different treatments and then follow-up the participants for a set period of time.
-At the end of the study period, efficacy of the treatment is determined.
+At the end of the study period, the efficacy of the treatment is determined.
 Efficacy is defined as the proportion (or percentage) of subjects that have a treatment success out of the total population exposed to the treatment arm.

 There are many ways of analyzing and reporting efficacy data.
 The main outcome measures include the risk differences, which are simply the differences in the efficacy proportions; the odds ratios; the risk ratios and the hazard ratios[2, 3].
-The choice among these measures depend on a number of factors.
 In order to allow for comparisons with previous studies, it is important that the measures of effect are consistent with existing literature and/or comply with the requirements of regulatory authorities.
-It is common practice to use survival models to obtain cure rates, especially in Malaria trials of treatment efficacy[4].
-The main advantage of the survival methods is that they can handle censored data without completely discarding .
-[5]In this way subjects that are lost to follow up; withdraw consent; represent with and retreated for reinfection and/or different malaria species, still contribute to the estimation of treatment efficacy up to the moment of being censored in the Kaplan-Meier survival analysis.
+It is common practice to use survival models to report cure rates, especially in antimalarial efficacy trials[4] The main advantage of the survival methods is that they can handle missing data without completely discarding the subject that for which data missing.
+Thus, this approach increases the precision of the estimates [5].
+In this way subjects that are lost to follow up; withdraw consent; represent with and retreated for reinfection and/or different malaria species, still contribute to the estimation of treatment efficacy up to the moment of being censored in the Kaplan-Meier survival analysis.
 The analysis of data involves both the univariate analyses and the multivariable analyses.
 The Cox Proportional Hazards model is often used for the multivariable analysis to complement the Kaplan-Meier method which is mainly used for the univariate efficacy estimates.
 The univariate estimates of efficacy are often justified in randomized trials considering that randomization balances both known and unknown confounders among the treatment groups.

 The efficacy estimates can easily be obtained as proportions along with the confidence intervals using the binomial exact calculation method.
 This method works for both 0% efficacy and 100% efficacy.
 The main shortfall of the proportion approach is that it fails to handle censored outcomes, that is, observation with partial information about the outcome.
+For this reason the use of the K-M method becomes appealing.

 Statistical analysis dilemma

-When efficacy of a treatment is 100% or 0%, there are statistical challenges with other approaches.
-For example, the confidence intervals cannot be computed if the survival K-M methods are used to estimate cure rates from the treatment with 100% efficacy.
+When efficacy of a treatment is 100% or 0%, there are statistical challenges with other approaches such as the survival K-M method.
+For example, the confidence intervals cannot be computed if the survival K-M methods are used to estimate cure rates from the treatment with 100% efficacy as is the case with p-values.
+The absence of the confidence intervals and p-values make it difficult to perform a hypothesis test comparing two or more treatment groups.
+For this reason, we need an alternative method for computing the confidence intervals and the corresponding p-values while still reporting the K-M estimates of efficacy which help in preserving sample size through censoring of individuals with incomplete follow-up information.

 Let S(t) be the survival function that can be used to estimate the cure rates, then the 95% confidence interval (that is commonly used) is given by[6]: